Michelle Obama had a girls' night out in Miami. She hit one of the hottest spots, obviously.

 Obama, seated on a private outdoor terrace, dined on oysters, caviar stone crabs, 1855 prime ribeye.
 For dessert: tres leches.
 We ‘re sure the ex FLOTUS did a hardcore workout the next day.

-Spies tell Miami.com that Obama was overheard telling owners Carlos and Maryam Miranda of their daughters Malia and Sasha, “They have to be strong and have their work cut out for them as young ladies.”
+Spies tell Miami.com that Obama was overheard telling owners Carlos and Maryam Miranda that their daughters“have to be strong and have their work cut out for them as young ladies.”

 At the conference, Obama was asked what was required of her heavy duty position that lasted eight years while her husband Barack Obama was in office.
 “I had to learn how to deliver a message.”